-What we know about the Kentucky bank shooting victims
+Kentucky bank shooting: What we know about the victims

 The Louisville Metro Police Department shared news of Ms Eckert's death late on Monday night.

-Local reporter, Shay McAlister, reported that Eckert's family said "she underwent multiple surgeries today but did not survive".
+Local reporter, Shay McAlister, reported that Ms Eckert's family said "she underwent multiple surgeries today but did not survive".

 Her Facebook says she was originally from Harrodsburg, Kentucky.